bgctw/solartime/vignettes/overview.md

 ### Difference between solar time and local time

-The city of Jena is located west of the timezone's meridian.
+The city of Jena is located west of the timezone’s meridian.
 Hence, the sun culminates around 13 minutes later.

     latDeg <- 50.93; longDeg <- 11.57